seanfisk/mastering-eos/manual/shell/interactive.rst

 There are a great many frameworks out there for shell enhancement and customization.
 One of the first to become popular was `Oh My Zsh`_, a giant framework of functions, themes, and plugins for :ref:`zsh`.
 Zsh also has a number of other frameworks, listed in unixorn's list of awesome-zsh-plugins_, which includes a list of frameworks, many based on Oh My Zsh.
 Oh My Zsh has spawned a number of frameworks for other shells, including `Bash it`_ for :ref:`bash` and `Oh My Fish!`_ for :ref:`fish`.

 Because the so-called "dotfiles" are an important part of customizing your terminal experience, many people use version control to track and store their dotfiles.
 We recommend visiting dotfiles.github.io_, an unofficial guide to storing your dotfiles on GitHub_ using Git_.
 This site includes example dotfiles, lists of frameworks for shells and editors, and dotfile management utilities.
-For anything more than trivial customizations, tracking your dotfiles with a version control system is highly recommended.abc
+For anything more than trivial customizations, tracking your dotfiles with a version control system is highly recommended.

 .. _Oh My Zsh: http://ohmyz.sh/
 .. _awesome-zsh-plugins: https://github.com/unixorn/awesome-zsh-plugins